kupiakos/bleak/docs/usage.rst

     loop.run_until_complete(run())

-Connect to a Bluetooth device and read it's model number:
+Connect to a Bluetooth device and read its model number:

 .. code-block:: python